 One of the rites of passage for beginning herb gardeners is to make the mistake of planting a crazy, propagating plant that quickly grows out of control and takes over the garden.
 Lol.

 My mistake was lemon balm, a distant relative of (but in the same family as) today’s subject.
 Lemon balm spreads aggressively through both its root system and its surprisingly hardy and portable seeds.
 Such a mess, I cannot tell you.
 It took over everything, smothering even purslane and dandelions in its path.
 I still find lemon balm sprouts in odd places in the yard to this very day.

-But I’m here now so you can learn from me: don’t set yourself up for future headaches by planting something invasive like mint in the groud.
-There are completely sensible and legitimate reasons for letting mint run wild – if you’re an herbalist, for example – but for most backyard gardens, you’ll want to keep it on a tight leash and transplant mint to a container.
+But I’m here now so you can learn from me: don’t set yourself up for future headaches by planting something invasive like mint in the ground.
+There are completely sensible and legitimate reasons for letting mint run wild – if you’re an herbalist, for example, and need large quantities for your business – but for most backyard gardens, you’ll want to keep it on a tight leash and keep it in – or transplant it to – a container.

 Mint is a perennial herb in the Lamiaceae family, of which there are well over 7,000 varieties, from small house plants to large shrubs.
 Most of what you’ll find for purchase at the local garden center are aromatic mints with lovely and interesting flavors that are prized in the kitchen: the common spearmint and peppermint, of course, but also lemon, ginger, chocolate, pineapple, orange, licorice, grapefruit, lavender, and more.

-I’m currently growing peppermint, spearmint, and ginger mint in my container garden – see photo above.
+I’m currently growing peppermint, spearmint, orange, and ginger mint in my container garden as perennials – see photo above for three of them.